Barkpuppy1/ProxyKicker/README.md

 What is this?
 -------------

-This is a plugin for [Bukkit] made to block connections from anonymous and publicproxies like Tor exit nodes or SOCKS proxies at the Minecraft server [Mine21].
+This is a plugin for [Bukkit] made to block connections from anonymous and public proxies like Tor exit nodes or SOCKS proxies at the Minecraft server [Mine21].

 Installation
 ------------